moderndayNeo/Conscious-AI/README.md

 ## Outline

 ConsciousAI is a spirituality-focused AI chatbot with prompts enhanced by Retrieval Augmented Generation (RAG).
-It is built using Next.js, React.js, TypeScript, Tailwind CSS, the OpenAI API, and PGVector for the vector database.
+It's built using Next.js, React.js, TypeScript, Tailwind CSS, the OpenAI API, and PGVector for the vector database.

 ## Table of Contents